 A new worldview

-As I said before, the Bible had to say goodbye to a geocentric view of the world – it was impossible to deny that the earth was a sphere circling the sun, when astronauts from outer space made a picture of the earth (“Rising Earth”).
+As I said before, the Bible had to say goodbye to a geocentric view of the universe – it was impossible to deny that the earth was a sphere circling the sun, when astronauts from outer space made a picture of the earth (“Rising Earth”).
 So they just gave in and re-interpreted some verses.

 But I came to believe different more and more.
 It started something like this: